Vice Presidents

 S.Kazi A.Kureshi P.Patel

-The club has a proud history as a social club, one that is welcoming, friendly, diverse in its makeup and above all fun.
-It has survived over many generations by the passion and commitment of its members, which very often comprise fathers, sons, brothers and friends.
-Its history is littered with scores of family relations and friendships forged on the cricket pitch all contributing to the rich patchwork that is Mayfield Cricket Club.
+For a century, the club has fostered a proud tradition as a welcoming, friendly, and diverse social hub, prioritizing enjoyment above all.
+Its longevity is a testament to the passion and dedication of its members, often families of fathers, sons, brothers, and friends.
+The club's history is rich with familial connections and friendships forged on the cricket pitch, all contributing to the vibrant tapestry that is Mayfield Cricket Club, now in its 100th year.